-The Baa2 foreign currency bond rating is one notch above the Colombia's foreign currency rating, which was raised to Baa3 in 2011, reflecting a view of moderate risk of a general debt moratorium and a lower probability that Ecopetrol would be subject to a payment moratorium.
-Ecopetrol's exports are rising in tandem with higher production, with about 58% of its crude oil sales volumes exported in the 2012, mainly to the US, Asian markets, and the Caribbean basin.
+The Baa2 foreign currency bond rating is one notch above the Colombia's Baa3 foreign currency rating (positive outlook), reflecting a view of moderate risk of a general debt moratorium and a lower probability that Ecopetrol would be subject to a payment moratorium.
+Ecopetrol's exports are rising in tandem with higher production, with about 58% of its crude exported in the 2013, mainly to the US, the Caribbean basin, and a rising amount to Asia (about 34%).